GroceriStar/groceristar/README.md

  - Facebook Login - Valid OAuth redirect URIs - http://localhost:3000/
  - providers.json : replace "clientID" "clientSecret" in "facebook-link" "facebook-login" with yours in settings

- error: Can't Load URL: The domain of this URL isn't included in the app's domains.
+ **error: Can't Load URL: The domain of this URL isn't included in the app's domains.**

+ **Fixed**:
+ _ Facebook Developers Login
- Fixed: Facebook Login - Client OAuth Settings - Use Strict Mode for Redirect URIs - No
+ _ Client OAuth Settings
+ _ Use Strict Mode for Redirect URIs - No

  or